Develop-X/AWS/AWS Certified Solutions Architect/01_10000 Feet Overview.md

 ## Global Infrastructure

-  - A Region is geographical area consisting of 2 or more availability zones.
+  - A **Region** is geographical area consisting of 2 or more availability zones.

-  - Availability zone is logical data center.
+  - **Availability zone** is logical data center.
 Availability Zones consist of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.

-  - Edge Locations are CDN End Points for CloudFront.
+  - **Edge Locations** are CDN End Points for CloudFront.
 Many more edge locations exist than regions.

+  - An Amazon Web Services availability zone is part of an AWS region.
+This is best thought of as one of a set of data centers in the same city. ...
+Edge location is Content Delivery Network (CDN) endpoint for AWS to cache contents and reduce latency.
+Availability zone is logical (not physical!) data center of AWS.

 ## The AWS Platform